Peredelkino: History

-The arrest of author and playwright Isaak Babel, one of the most notorious events of Joseph Stalin's Great Purge, took place in Peredelkino on May 15, 1939.
-Babel was then taken by automobile to the Lubyanka Prison, tortured, and shot by the NKVD.
+On May 15, 1939, during Stalin's Great Purge, author and playwright Isaac Babel was arrested at his dacha in Peredelkino.
+Babel was taken by automobile to the Lubyanka Prison, tortured, and eventually shot by the NKVD.

-After the World War 2 twenty more writer's cottages were built.
+After World War II, twenty more writer's cottages were built.
 Among the new residents were Veniamin Kaverin, Nikolay Zabolotsky (was not an owner but rented a cottage), Valentin Kataev, Alexander Fadeyev, Konstantin Simonov.
 Later more writers and poets moved to the village including Yevgeny Yevtushenko, Andrei Voznesensky, Bulat Okudzhava, Bella Akhmadulina and many others.
 In 1965-1975 Soviet dissident writer Aleksandr Solzhenitsyn often lived in Chukovsky's cottage.

 In 1952 due to the 75-year birthday of Patriarch Alexy I of Moscow the residence of Moscow Patriarchs was opened in Peredelkino.
 In 1995-2000 the residence was significantly extended.

 In 1988 the village received the official status of Historical-Cultural Reserve.
 The same year the Museums of Korney Chukovsky and of Boris Pasternak were opened in the correspondent cottages.
 In 1997 another Museum was opened in Bulat Okudzhava's cottage.